 Did you know you can also take out a handset on contract, all on its own?
 See our guide to handset-only deals for more info.

 4. Compare networks

 Some mobile networks are designed around low prices for light users.
 Others are for people who use their phone a lot and want a good deal on unlimited data.
 Some have amazing 4G coverage, while others have none at all.
-And some networks offer cool extras like priority tickets or a donation to your favourite charity each month.
+And some networks offer cool extras like priority tickets or an entertainment subscription.

 Two key things are important, though: coverage and price.
 Take a look at our coverage guide to check which networks cover the areas where you live, work, and spend most of your time.
 Then use our comparison tools to see the plans you can get on each one.